 They look for qualities like drive, endurance, curiosity, food-motivation, and (of course) a strong nose.
 Sound like your dog?
 Then scent-training could be for them.

-Breeders start training early: placing truffle oil on the belly of the mother to familiarize puppies with the scent.
+Breeders start training early: placing truffle oil on the mother’s belly to familiarize puppies with the scent.
 It also creates a positive association (Mom equals truffles).
 As puppies age, different enrichment activities follow.
 For instance, they fetch toys containing truffles.
 Later, the toys are buried.
 The games keep the training fun.

 For dogs new to truffle hunting, clicker training is the best method.